 Start off with just meditating for one minute.
 That's right, one minute.
 Just sit or lay in bed and focus on your breath and maybe some calming music.
 That's all you have to do to start to reap the benefits.
 The free app Calm is great for guided meditations and timers with calming music, and Nerd Fitness wrote an excellent article about making meditation your superpower!

 Update: I started taking tai chi lessons, and it is an awesome way to incorporate meditation in a physical way if you struggle with just sitting still!

 5. Go for a walk or bike ride

 I have two dogs, so a morning walk is pretty standard for me to get some crazy out of the puppy.
-But whether you have one or not, getting outside before work is an awesome way to start your day.
+But whether you have one or not, getting outside before work is a great way to start your day.
 You get low-key exercise, fresh air, and a change of scenery before you spend the next 8-9 hours at work.
 If it's possible for you to walk to work, I highly recommend it!
 When I lived in Ireland I would walk the 40 minutes to work or even run to get in a workout as well (we had a shower in the office, which was awesome), and I felt so refreshed and ready to tackle the workday.